Skip to main content

 State Medicaid and Medicaid Managed Care coverage may vary by state and by plan type.
 You should ALWAYS confirm your benefits before an implant procedure.
 If the penile implant is not covered by your state Medicaid or Medicaid Managed Care, you will be responsible for all charges related to the surgery.

-All penile implants from Boston Scientific (the AMS 700™ series implant, Ambicor™ implant, and Tactra™ implant) qualify as devices that offer treatment of ED where medically necessary.
+All penile implants from Boston Scientific (the AMS 700™ series implant and Tactra™ implant) qualify as devices that treat ED where medically necessary.
 Medicaid plans that cover ED treatment will typically need for the implant procedure to be authorized.
 Your doctor’s office can help with this.
 Again, you will want to confirm your coverage details prior to the surgery.

-When the insurance plan you have says that there is non-coverage for a penile implant or that you have a benefit exclusion for this ED treatment option, don’t stop.
-Even though the plan you have may not have benefit coverage for a penile prosthesis, you can ask for a benefit exception.
+When the insurance plan you have says that there is non-coverage for a penile implant or that you have a benefit exclusion for this ED treatment option, you can ask for a benefit exception.

 Start by getting a copy of your Summary Benefit Plan (SBP) or Summary Plan Description (SPD).
-Then, work with your ED Specialist’s office for help.
-Or, contact a Boston Scientific Patient Procedure Access Specialist at (855) 284-1676, option #1 for assistance.
+Then, work with your doctor's office for help.

 Another option to consider is changing your insurance plan during open enrollment.
-If you make a change to your insurance, you will want to confirm the insurance plan you are evaluating covers ED treatment and a penile prosthesis/implant.
+If you make a change to your insurance, you will want to confirm the insurance plan you are evaluating covers ED treatment with a penile implant.

 If you do not have health insurance right now and are ready to proceed with your penile implant procedure learn about your options.